Ziip-dev/SQS_HBS/README.rst

 ======================================================

 This is an experimental PhD project that personalises interactions in human-computer interfaces based on personality traits (see `Big Five personality traits <https://en.wikipedia.org/wiki/Big_Five_personality_traits>`_).
-It provides a customised mobile app for users with high neuroticism levels using an interdisciplinary approach that combines behavioural psychology and human-computer interactions.

 The experiment aimed to investigate if using an individualised app could improve the effectiveness of supporting physical activity behaviour change for users with high neuroticism.

+This project provides a customised mobile app for users with high neuroticism levels using an interdisciplinary approach that combines behavioural psychology and human-computer interactions.

 GETTING STARTED